Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 We’re building for durability.
 And durable brands are built on respect - respect for attention, for privacy, for autonomy.

-The Player Pact is how we codify that respect.
+The User Pact is how we codify that respect.
 The messaging inbox isn’t owned.
 It’s earned - every single day.